 At the WA Maritime Museum, children will investigate the impact of immigration, imagine sailing around the world alone, or go on a guided tour to explore high sea adventures!
 Find out more here.

-The West Australian Reptile Park
+26. The West Australian Reptile Park

 The West Australian Reptile Park is a family-owned park which has its foundation in Gane Doyle Snr’s lifelong passion for reptiles and wildlife.
 West Australian Reptile Park has interactive presentations designed to entertain and educate visitors of all ages.
 Click here to go to their website.

-John Forrest National Park
+27. John Forrest National Park

 John Forrest National Park ticks all the boxes for an awesome family day out.
 It’s close to Perth, has lots of walk trails, plenty of picnic spots, wildlife, and now a brand-new nature play space!
 The kids will love getting dirty, climbing, splashing and just being in nature.
-Get more information about their school hoilday activities here.
+Get more information about their school holiday activities here.

-Herdsman Wildlife Centre
+28. Herdsman Wildlife Centre

 Educational interactive fun for only a gold coin donation.
 Great place to learn about and interact with nature, includes short nature walk.
 Herdsman Lake Wildlife Centre provides a unique opportunity for schools and the community to reconnect and interact with nature.
 We have more details here.

-Railway Museum Bassendean
+29. Railway Museum Bassendean

 If your child love trains, they will love the Rail Heritage Museum.
 It is not just a look and see museum, it’s very interactive with lots of opportunity to climb aboard the amazingly preserved freight and passenger trains to see exactly what they used to look like.
 Many of the trains also have beds, bathrooms and toilets.
 Find out more here.

-Landsdale Animal Farm
+30. Landsdale Animal Farm

 Founded in 1983 as a place for students with disability to gain practical learning experiences, Landsdale Farm has always survived on the strong support of the community who continue to access it.
 Today the place boasts lush gardens, multiple training spaces and of course a huge range of animals!

-Galaxy Drive In Kingsley
+31. Galaxy Drive In Kingsley

 They show New Release Movies under the stars at Perth’s only Drive In Theatre!
 With an onsite cafe and friendly staff your night can be stress free.
-See what is showing now!

-Scitech Discovery Centre
+33. Scitech Discovery Centre

 Scitech is an educational and engaging science centre conveniently located in the heart of Perth.
 As Western Australia’s leading science education institution, this unique centre offers interactive science experiences for people of all ages to enjoy.
 For more details click here.

 Explore the Asian Rainforest and experience Asian Elephants, Sumatran Tigers, Sun Bears or gibbons.
 Wander through the African Savannah and encounter rhinos, zebras, giraffe, a lion and meerkats.
 These are just some of the animals you could meet from all corners of the globe at Perth Zoo.

 Make a day of it and enjoy free keeper talks.
-For the more adventurous, get up-close and book an Eye to Eye experience – you might feed a giraffe, meet a quokka or touch the rough skin of a bearded dragon.
+For the more adventurous, get up-close and book an Eye to Eye experience.
+You might feed a giraffe, meet a quokka or touch the rough skin of a bearded dragon.
 For more details click here.

 As one of Western Australia’s premier destinations, The Perth Mint offers a unique combination of attractions, exhibits and demonstrations which enable visitors to experience the magic, allure and wonder of gold.
 It’s world-class Gold Exhibition brings the history of Western Australian gold and The Perth Mint to life.